How to Get a HELOC on a Second Home in 2026

 Personal loans

-Yes, you can get a HELOC on a second home even if you already have a mortgage on it, as long as the home has enough equity.
+Yes, you can get a HELOC on a second home even if you already have a mortgage on it, as long as the amount of equity is sufficient to meet the lender’s requirements.

 Time to make a move?
 Let us find the right mortgage for you